Make-School-Courses/MOB-2.2-Game-Development/Lessons/04-Working-with-Scenes/Lesson4.md

 - some of the most obviously missing mechanisms now:
 - a way to rack up points for either (a) asteroid or bomb hits (b) debris that has slipped by the ship (could add up to negative points), and/or (c) positive points accrued when the ship collects debris
 ...all of these are prerequisites to developing a GameOver scene and/or its Win/Loss conditions.
-- Victory conditions - as mentioned above, this is missing, but Win/Loss is also dependent on some sort of score acrruing... -->
+- Victory conditions (Loss avoidance, Victory points, Combination conditions, etc. <sup>1</sup>) - as mentioned above, this is missing, but Win/Loss is also dependent on some sort of score accrual (i.e., Victory points and/or Loss avoidance)...
+-->

 ## Working with Scenes [Overview/TT I] (20 min)